Silicone Rubber is an elastomer containing silicon together with carbon, hydrogen, and oxygen.

 At the extreme temperatures, the tensile strength, elongation, tear strength and compression set can be far superior to conventional rubbers.

 Organic rubber has a carbon to carbon backbone which can leave them susceptible to ozone, UV, heat and other ageing factors that silicone rubber can withstand well.
-However compared to organic rubbers, silicone rubber has a very low tensile strength.
+However compared to organic rubbers, this has a very low tensile strength.

 The material is also very sensitive to fatigue from cyclic loading.